Developers' Perspectives on Software Licensing: Current Practices, Challenges, and Tools: Background and Related Work

-Previous work has shown that software developers often find licensing tasks difficult, such as determining whether two licenses are compatible with each other~\cite{almeida2019investigating,almeida2017software}, ensuring that their software complies with all relevant licensing requirements~\cite{vendome2018distribute}, and releasing their software under multiple licenses~\cite{moraes2021one}. \rev{Building on this work, we seek to contextualize these challenges by examining how often they are encountered and how developers address them.}
+Previous work has shown that software developers often find licensing tasks difficult, such as determining whether two licenses are compatible with each other~\cite{almeida2019investigating,almeida2017software}, selecting or changing licenses for their software~\cite{vendome2015and}, ensuring that their software complies with all relevant licensing requirements~\cite{vendome2018distribute}, and releasing their software under multiple licenses~\cite{moraes2021one}. \rev{Building on this work, we seek to contextualize these challenges by examining how often they are encountered and how developers address them.}

-\rev{Previous work also shows us that several methods exist to assist with licensing tasks.
-Both open source and proprietary tools can help with license compliance, such as Fossology~\cite{Fossology} and Black Duck~\cite{BlackDuck}, respectively.
-Software bills of materials (SBOMs) can provide insights into software's composition, facilitating licensing tasks~\cite{biSbom,stalnaker2024boms}.
-Additionally, }researchers have developed a variety of tools and processes aimed at assisting developers with compliance tasks~\cite{tuunanen2009automated, ombredanne2020free, kapitsaki2017automating, german2009license, german2012method, german2010understanding,hemel2011finding, feng2019open,gangadharan2008license}.
-Some of these studies have explored the use of generative AI to assist in compliance tasks~\cite{cui2025exploring, kahol2025oss, ke2025clausebench}; Other studies, based on mined software repositories and Q\&A websites, have explored methods to detect non-approved licenses, non-standard license variants, and exceptions. ~\cite{meloca2018understanding, zacchiroli2022large, papoutsoglou2022analysis, vendome2017machine, xu2023understanding}. \rev{Where previous work has sought to uncover ways to address licensing issues, our work seeks to understand if and how developers are utilizing these methods.}
+\rev{Both open source and proprietary tools can help with license compliance, such as Fossology~\cite{Fossology} and Black Duck~\cite{BlackDuck}, respectively.
+Software bills of materials (SBOMs) can provide insights into software's composition, facilitating licensing tasks~\cite{biSbom,stalnaker2024boms,xia2023empirical}.
+Additionally, }researchers have developed a variety of tools and processes aimed at helping developers with compliance tasks~\cite{tuunanen2009automated, ombredanne2020free, kapitsaki2017automating, german2009license, german2012method, german2010understanding,hemel2011finding, feng2019open,gangadharan2008license}.
+Some of these studies have explored the use of generative AI to assist in compliance tasks~\cite{cui2025exploring, kahol2025oss, ke2025clausebench}, although the effectiveness of such tools still needs to be further evaluated.
+Other studies, based on mined software repositories and Q\&A websites, have explored methods to detect non-approved licenses, non-standard license variants, and exceptions~\cite{meloca2018understanding, zacchiroli2022large, papoutsoglou2022analysis, vendome2017machine, xu2023understanding}.